binbashburns/binbashburns/README.md

 ## Current Focus

-- Scalable DevSecOps patterns for cloud-native systems
+- Practical DevSecOps patterns for cloud-native systems
-- Mentoring new professionals, refining my show-and-tell while simultaneously conquering my fear of public speaking
-- Making better, more secure guardrails in CI
-- Building C# tooling for penetration testing workflows and reporting
+- Mentoring and knowledge-sharing through hands-on, show-and-tell learning
+- Building safer guardrails into CI/CD
+- Developing small, maintainable C# tools that solve real problems
-- Discovering where I can contribute to open source software outside of my own GitHub
+- Exploring where I can contribute to open source beyond my own repositories

+## Volunteer and Community Work
+- **Pet Cancer Foundation**: Information security and data governance support for a nonprofit focused on animal welfare.
+- **CodeYou – Intro to Cyber**: Mentor for the introductory cybersecurity cohort, supporting hands-on learning and career development.

 ## Projects